Civic Arena (Pittsburgh): Replacement, debate, and demolition

-A March 2007 agreement between the SEA and the Penguins states that Civic Arena would be demolished after completion of PPG Paints Arena in July 2010.
+A March 2007 agreement between the SEA and the Penguins stated that Civic Arena would be demolished after completion of PPG Paints Arena in July 2010.
 During this time, SEA conducted a historic assessment of the arena.
 It was eligible to be considered for the National Register of Historic Places, mainly because of its unique, retractable dome.
 A private consultant to SEA was hired to conduct the survey.
 The consultant followed the state Historic and Museum Commission guidelines to determine whether demolishing the arena, or reusing it, would adversely affect historic structures or artifacts in the area.
 The recommendations of the consultant to SEA were scheduled to be delivered in June 2010.

 The arena undergoing demolition in January 2012.
 At that time, all of the dome's stainless steel had been removed.

 On September 16, 2010, the Allegheny County Sports and Exhibition Authority voted unanimously to demolish the Civic Arena.
-SEA Board chairman, State Senator Wayne Fontana, D-Brookline, said the board's decision will not be final unless someone comes forward with a better idea on the use of the Arena.
+SEA Board chairman, State Senator Wayne Fontana, D-Brookline, said the board's decision will not be final unless someone comes forward with a better idea on the use of the arena.
 During the summer of 2010, workers removed asbestos from the building while a demolition plan was designed.
 The board also decided to sell assets (handled by the auction company Asset Auctions) from inside and would later award a demolition contract in February 2011.
 Proponents for retaining the building opposed the demolition decision in court, and attempted to seek landmark status.